jlillo/cafextractor/README.md

 ## Citation

-If you make use of the products of the CAFExtractor pipeline **please make sure to cinclude the following reperences**:
+If you make use of the products of the CAFExtractor pipeline **please make sure to include the following reperences**:
 - Lillo-Box et al., 2019, MNRAS (https://ui.adsabs.harvard.edu/abs/2019arXiv190604060L/abstract)
 - Brahm et al., 2017, PASP, 129, 973 (https://ui.adsabs.harvard.edu/abs/2017PASP..129c4002B/abstract)

 A suggested sentence to include both references is as follows: "The data were reduced using the CAFExtractor pipeline \citep{lillo-box2019}, partly based on the CERES algorithms \citep{brahm2016}"

 ## Ownership